domonda/api/README.md

 Existing partner companies are identified by VATIDNo, VendorAccountNumber, ClientAccountNumber, and Name and then updated.
-Else a new partner company is created.
+Else, a new partner company is created.

 Go function: https://pkg.go.dev/github.com/domonda/api/golang/domonda#PostPartners

 API endpoint: https://domonda.app/api/public/masterdata/partner-companies

 Optional URL query parameters:
-* `source`: string describing the source of the data, use your company or service name
+* `source`: string describing the source of the data; use your company or service name

 The request body is JSON array with objects matching the struct: